 Our Ashburn Farm Run for Ugandan Kids is held every year on Thanksgiving Day and is the main source of funding for this important mission.
-Mark your calendar for Thanksgiving Day 2018 to show your care and concern for Ugandan children.
-Click HERE for information on the race.
+Mark your calendar for Thanksgiving Day 2019 to show your care and concern for Ugandan children.
+Other funding continues from individuals who continue to support these students.

 Contact Jen Score for more information or see below for more background on the Uganda Mission at Crossroads.